FAQs

 When should I start taking contraception after an abortion?

-You can get pregnant two weeks after your abortion.
+You can get pregnant from two weeks after your abortion.

-- For oral contraception ('The Pill') it is recommended that you start the day after the abortion.
+- For oral contraception ('The Pill') it's recommended that you start the day after the abortion.

 - For other forms of contraception (Depo Provera, IUD, Implant), you may be able to get these fitted by your abortion provider on the day of your surgical abortion.
 It should be in place before you start having sex.